basaandewiel/basaandewiel.github.io/_posts/2024-02-24-Wireguard_on_openwrt_behind_isp_router.md

 Wireguard uses the public key to uniquely identify and route a client.
 This means that **you can't have the same key on two clients that are simultaneously connected to the same server**.

+# Installing
+## OpenWRT
+* Navigate to LuCI-System-Software and install the packages
+  * luci-proto-wireguard
+  * qrencode (so openwrt can generate QRcode for client config)
+* 2. Generating keys @@@

+    Generate a key pair of private and public keys. wg genkey | tee wg.key | wg pubkey > wg.pub
+            *
+            Use the wg.key file to configure the WireGuard interface on this router.
+            *
+            Use the wg.pub file to configure peers that will connect to this router through the WireGuard VPN. staan in root